Roussot/BFB_project_Group-18/BFB Project/QUICK_START.md

 ## Demo Credentials

-Login with these credentials (if you implement login functionality):
+Login with these credentials :

 | Email | Password | Role |
 |-------|----------|------|